AlekEagle/cumulonimbus-docs/src/api/admin/file.md

 ## GET /user/:id/files

-View a specific user's files.
+Get a list of all files owned by a specific user.

 :::details Parameters